TheSalts/datapack-optimization-helper/README.md

 ## Contributing

-If you want to add an optimization rule, please make an [issue](https://github.com/TheSalts/datapack-optimization-helper/issues)
+If you want to add an optimization rule, or report a bug, please make an [issue](https://github.com/TheSalts/datapack-optimization-helper/issues)

 And any contributions are welcome!